cutaway-security/ics-summit-2025-osint-workshop/task8.md

 For workshop purposes, limit review of target employees to first name and last name.
 We'll use these for considering or generating email addresses in other tasks.
 We'll also use this when searching online resources, such as [LinkedIn](https://www.linkedin.com/){:target="_blank"}.

 If you are tracking personnel, consider creating a spreadsheet or Comma Separated Value (CSV) document with the following fields, if available.
 For actual assessments you may want to collect additional information.
+You can add items, such as certifications and skill sets later

 * First Name
 * Last Name